top of page

 In recent years, thousands of people have lost millions of dollars and their personal information to tax scams and fake IRS communication.
 Scammers use the regular mail, telephone, fax or email to set up their victims.
 This page looks at the different scams affecting individuals, and businesses.
 1 IRS-Impersonation Telephone Scams An aggressive and sophisticated phone scam targeting taxpayers, including recent immigrants, has been making the rounds throughout the country.
 C

-Tax Wealth Management
+Tax Wealth Consultant

 Apr 28, 20204 min read